Alliances (The Wire): Politics

 Major Stan Valchek visits Tommy Carcetti at his campaign offices.
-He gives Carcetti the news of Detective Norris being reassigned from the murdered witness case and replaced with homicide rookie Kima Greggs.
-After Valchek leaves, Carcetti discusses how to use the information with Norman Wilson and Theresa D'Agostino.
+He tells Carcetti about Detective Norris being reassigned from the murdered-witness case and replaced with homicide rookie Kima Greggs.
+After Valchek leaves, Carcetti discusses with Norman Wilson and Theresa D'Agostino how the information might be used.
 Wilson suggests giving the story to Councilman Anthony Gray to allow him to press the mayor over the witness case and draw off more of his votes.

-Mayor Clarence Royce shaves off his beard, hoping that a return to the image he wore when first elected will improve his polling.
-Royce's Chief of Staff Coleman Parker is impressed with the change of image.
+Mayor Clarence Royce shaves off his beard, hoping that a return to the image he presented when first elected will improve his polling.
+Royce's Chief of Staff Coleman Parker is impressed with the change.

 Meanwhile, Carcetti campaigns hard, giving out fliers in the early morning.
 Wilson reports that Gray has accepted their offer for a meeting.
 At the meeting, Gray sees through their motives for giving him the information but decides to use it regardless, knowing that it will help him as well.
-Wilson tells Gray that at this point he cannot hope to win and should consider reconciling with Carcetti and gearing up for another position.
+Wilson tells Gray that at this point Gray cannot hope to win and should consider reconciling with Carcetti and gearing up for another position.

 Royce has a strategy meeting but is interrupted by Parker, who has noticed the media reporting on the witness story.
-Royce angrily confronts Commissioner Ervin Burrell about this new problem from his department.
-Royce lists Burrell's problems and berates him for his overzealous efforts to slow the witness case, finally ordering him out of the office.
+Royce angrily confronts Commissioner Ervin Burrell about this new problem emanating from his department.
+Royce berates Burrell for his overzealous efforts to slow the witness case, finally ordering him out of the office.
 With Burrell gone, Royce questions his deputy commissioner, William Rawls.
-Rawls claims that he is loyal to Burrell but knew he was making a mistake.
+Rawls claims that he is loyal to Burrell but knew Burrell was making a mistake.
 He tells Royce that he could handle the pressure of Burrell's position.
-Royce then asks Rawls to make this incident go away, claiming he won't forget what Rawls has done.
+Royce then asks Rawls to make this incident go away, promising not to forget Rawls' loyalty.

 Watkins confronts Royce over the mayor's use of multiple campaign tickets, with one ticket endorsing Eunetta Perkins and another endorsing Marla Daniels.
-Watkins also chides Royce for his decision making regarding the witness killing.
+Watkins also chides Royce for his decision-making regarding the witness killing.
 After Royce stands firm, Watkins says he will sit out the election and storms out of the office.
-Royce declines to chase after Watkins, despite Parker's pleas to do so.
+Royce declines to chase after Watkins, despite Parker's pleas that he do so.

 Rawls discovers that Watkins has broken from the mayor and tells Carcetti, who immediately goes to Watkins' office with Wilson to pitch for Watkins' support.
 Carcetti indicates that he would be more dependent on Watkins' help than Royce if elected, and declares that the polls are closer than Royce admits.